 Post by Mykl Nelson I want to help as many people as possible grow more food where they live.
 Growing at least some of your food not only saves you money, it helps you appreciate the fruits and vegetables you buy in the store.
 Gardening takes time, however, so here are some tips for making your time in the garden more efficient and enjoyable as you increase your production.

 Post by Mykl Nelson Looking for the standard "Five essential tips to…?"
 Well, I’ll do you one better!
-Below are six or seven urban farming tips, each with their own explicitly actionable starting point!
+Below are seven urban farming tips, each with their own explicitly actionable starting point!

 Post by Andrew Millison The next leg of our journey through India’s revolutionary water projects begins in West Bengal.
 If you missed it, you can read the first part of the journey where we went from bedrock to bounty!